Back

 Each private insurance company will set a payment cycle for a new device, typically every 2 - 5 years.
 Depending on the old machine, compliance report and supplier regulations.
 Components are claimed annually, but the machine must wait for a replacement cycle.

-Will insurance pay for sleep apnea sleep studies?
+Will insurance pay for sleep apnoea sleep studies?

 Some Extra Cover insurance plans cover polysomnography, sleep study.
 If prescribed by a specialist and within the testing service benefit of the insurance package.
-Medicare also covers this test in many cases in New South Wales and Victoria.
+Medicare provides a rebate towards an eligible sleep study nationwide when it is referred and clinically justified.
 Note, please claim the results and keep the full invoice.

 Conclusion

-CPAP machines are the leading treatment solution for sleep apnea, confirmed by medical research and covered by insurance in Australia when the patient meets the conditions.
+CPAP machines are the leading treatment solution for sleep apnoea, confirmed by medical research and covered by insurance in Australia when the patient meets the conditions.
 So "Does health insurance cover CPAP?", private insurance, Medicare will provide maximum support, including machine costs, components and testing.
-Please ensure compliance with regulations, and carefully look up each insurance fund's policy to optimize individual benefits and treatment costs.
+Please ensure compliance with regulations, and carefully look up each insurance fund's policy to optimise individual benefits and treatment costs.